davebeesley/personal-site/cv-resume/index.md

 ## Profile

 I have over 9 years industry experience as a Front End Web Developer, focusing on mobile first responsive websites builds using HTML, CSS and JavaScript in PHP & .Net environments.
 I also bring to your organisation 3 years’ experience in 1st, 2nd and 3rd Line IT Support within educational establishments and excellent customer service focus from over 6 years in retail and catering positions.
-In my time in my most recent role, I have been responsible for taking a design from Photoshop comps or wireframes to CMS templates or full CMS driven websites.
-I am currently focusing my out of work study on enhancing my knowledge of JavaScript, particularly the React Library.
+In my time in my most recent role, I have developed websites and applications in a variety of frameworks (Laravel/React/Vue) and vanilla PHP and JavaScript.

 ## Key Skills